Well, that’s why we developed the Ultimate B2B Sales Guide.

 They have Ego which drives them to overcome rejections and obstacles so that they can close the deal in a way that is good for them and the company

 These two skills are necessary and need to be balanced at all times.
 Every person in the organization can apply these skills since everyone is involved in selling something to someone.

 How are your ego and empathy skills?
 Do you believe you use one more than the other?

 Think of an opportunity that you are working on right now and reflect on which skill you are using more than the other.
 Are you giving the customer too much or are you being too aggressive with your approach?

 Remember, nothing really happens in a business until someone sells something!

 Think of the Benefits that your offerings provide your B2B customers

-The sale of your products or solutions are what keep your company alive, and to best position your offerings you need to focus on the benefits that they provide to your clients instead of focusing on the features of these offerings.
+The sale of your products or solutions is what keeps your company alive, and to best position your offerings you need to focus on the benefits that they provide to your clients instead of focusing on the features of these offerings.

-In enterprise sales, there are 2 key benefits that are always of interest to clients and which you should capitalise on when positioning your offerings.
+In enterprise sales, there are 2 key benefits that are always of interest to clients and which you should capitalize on when positioning your offerings.